SSWConsulting/SSW.Rules.Content/rules/weekly-client-love/rule.md

 ---

 Being a good developer is not enough.
 There are multiple factors that can affect whether a project proceeds in a positive or a negative way.
 One factor that can have a significant impact on a project is the relationship between the developer and the client.
+This relationship is also important as it can help bring clients back for more work.

 <!--endintro-->

 A great way of taking a small step each week is to do something on a more personal basis for the client.

-Each week give some love to your client.
+Each week give some love your current client, or a past one.
 "Client Love", as I have seen, varies a lot.
-Here are some things I have seen the developer do:
+Here are some things a developer can do:

 * Send an IM saying...
 "I was just thinking about your project and I think this might be a good idea?"
-* Notice that the topic of the upcoming SSW User Group is appropriate and rings the client to invite them
+* Notice that the topic of the upcoming SSW User Group is appropriate and ring the client to invite them
 * Send an IM with a link to a web article that would interest them
 * Buy the client their favorite coffee
 * Send them a happy birthday message